rebecca-l0uie/Flood-IT/README.md

 A flood fill game written in Python 2.7 with FLTK.

 ## Gameplay
-The start in the upper left hand corner of the board.
-Tap the colored buttons along the bottom of the board to flood all adjacent filled cells with that color
+The game begin with control over the top right box.
+When the colour buttons at the bottom of the window are clicked, all surrounding buttons of the same colour change colour.

-The aim of the game is to try to fill the entire board with a single color in less than the maximum number of allowed moves.
+The objective of the game is to have one uniform button colour executed below the recommended amount of turns.

-## Building / Installing
+## Usage

 Ensure Python 2.7 and the FLTK toolkit are installed on your device

 FLTK can be easily installed on Centos and Ubuntu with the command sudo apt-get python-fltk

+python flood-it.py